joembedded/JesFs/Documentation/Use_JesFs_en.md

 For JesFs, an external NOR flash is available via SPI.
 Type and size are managed by JesFs.
-What's important is that the flash can handle the available voltage (most are usable from 1.6V - 3.6V) and the maximum SPI frequency used (typically 8 MHz, see source codes).
+What's important is that the flash can handle the available voltage (most are usable from 1.6V - 3.6V) and the maximum SPI frequency used (typically 8 MHz - 40 MHz, see source codes).

 ### ⚡ Important Features of JesFS